Table of Contents

 This product will result in relined dentures within minutes.
 The soft material is comfortable on your gums and ensures a custom and secure fit.
 The denture reline kit is designed to remedy loose and irritating dentures making them feel brand new.
 This kit comes complete with all you need to reline two denture plates and is effective on either uppers or lowers.

 DIY Denture Cushions

 The fitted cushions are for either uppers or lowers.
 Once you have the size you need, you apply them to the bottom of your dentures and wear them as normal.
-The cushions form around your gums underneath the false teeth creating a better vacuum fit.
+The denture cushions form around your gums underneath the false teeth creating a better vacuum fit.

-	Costs and lasting times vary, but note these are only intended to be a temporary fix.
+Costs and lasting times vary but note that these are only intended to be a temporary fix.

 Ezo Denture Cushions

 Made from cotton flannel, paraffin wax, and corn oil, this temporary fix creates a natural vacuum seal that holds dentures in place.